Welcome to Year 5 - Pollinator Class!

 Here are our routines across the week;

-PE Days are Tuesdays and Fridays
+PE Days remain as Tuesdays (outdoor) and Fridays

 Homework is given on Thursdays- due back anytime before the next Thursday.
 Please only spend 30 minutes of concentrated time on the task- do ask for help if needed.